Colombia - Profile

 Although the overall security situation in Colombia has improved considerably in recent years, the threat of terrorism is still high in some parts of the country.
 It is advisable to check a website such as the British Foreign Office before travelling inland.
 However, visits to major cities and other popular tourist destinations is not usually a problem.

-Use great care when banking here, especially outside of the centro area, and carrying large amounts of cash.
+Use great care when banking in Colombia, especially outside of the main cities, and carrying large amounts of cash.
 Perhaps use a taxi for return trips to your boat.
 Be aware that in a bank others may see you counting out large sums or you may be marked as a good target.

 For the latest security reports from cruisers in Colombia, see reports adjacent.